umbraco/UmbracoDocs/13/umbraco-cms/fundamentals/data/defining-content/document-type-localization.md

 ## Applying localizations

-The localizations are applied by using the syntax `#{area alias}_{key alias}`:
+The localizations are applied by using the syntax `#{area alias}_{key alias}`.

+1. Create a Document Type with template that looks like this:

 ![Applying localization to a Document Type](../images/localization-document-type-editor.png)

+2. Set the first property as mandatory:

 ![Applying localization to a property](../images/localization-document-type-editor-validation.png)

-When creating and editing documents, the backoffice now uses the configured localizations:
+3. When creating and editing the content, you will see that the backoffice now uses the configured localizations:

 ![Localized document creation dialog](../images/localization-document-editor-create.png)

+4. When trying to save the content without adding the mandatory content, you will see a warning as expected:
 ![Localized document editing](../images/localization-document-editor.png)

 ![Localized property validation](../images/localization-document-editor-validation.png)